-Jim is the co-founder of POLITICO, the digital media company that revolutionized political and policy journalism in Washington, New York and Europe.
+Jim is the co-founder and CEO of Axios.
+Prior to that he was the co-founder and CEO of POLITICO, the digital media company that revolutionized political and policy journalism in Washington, New York and Europe.
 Jim was a congressional and White House reporter for The Washington Post and The Wall Street Journal before becoming an entrepreneur.
 Jim and fellow co-founder John F. Harris were named the 2015 Editors of the Year by the National Press Foundation.

 Steven is president of Rubenstein, an independent strategic communications firm.

 The firm represents clients across a range of industries, including 21st Century Fox, Apollo Global, BMW, HBO and Jerry Seinfeld.
 In addition to active representation of a core group of clients, he oversees the day-to-day operations of the agency.